acdh-oeaw/tei-completer/README.md

 - use basic or digest HTTP authentication, should you need it
 - accept either XML or JSON-formatted responses from the server
 - optionally transform server responses with XSL or JavaScript to the format required by the plugin
+- switch between showing the values or the descriptions while always inserting the value

 The plugin will communicate with your server(s) and provide autocomplete suggestions based on the values in your context element(s) — all this from the comfort of your favorite XML editor.